Virgin Media O2 Logo in white

 • Your wireless router must be 802.11ax compatible

-• Connected devices like phones and laptops must have WiFi 6 compatibility.
+• Connected devices like phones and laptops must support WiFi 6.

 Does Virgin Media broadband support WiFi 6?

-Sign in to My Virgin Media to check your existing package and upgrade your service today.
+Check if you're eligible by signing in to My Virgin Media.
 If you’re a new customer, check out our gigabit broadband deals to browse all of our WiFi 6 compatible broadband packages!

 Browse the Virgin Media range